First-Time Homebuyers Guide: Your Path to Homeownership

 calculating costs on calculator

-The amount you’ll pay in closing costs can vary depending on factors such as the price of the home and the type of loan you’re using.
+The amount you’ll pay can vary depending on factors such as the price of the home and the type of loan you’re using.
 On average, you can expect to pay around 2% to 5% of the purchase price of your new home.
-However, it’s important to note that there are options for assistance.
+However, there are options for assistance.
 You may be eligible for homebuyer assistance programs or closing costs and down payment assistance from the U.S. Department of Housing and Urban Development (HUD).
 These programs can provide grants that do not need to be repaid or loans with manageable repayment plans.
 We can provide you with information about these programs and help you explore your options.

 Who Pays Closing Costs?